uf2020/ccxt/Manual.md

 Each market is a place for trading some kinds of valuables.
 Sometimes they are called with various different terms like instruments, symbols, trading pairs, currencies, tokens, stocks, commodities, contracts, etc, but they all mean the same – a trading pair, a symbol, a financial instrument or some kind of *product*.

 In terms of the ccxt library, every market trades products within itself.
-Also, the set of products differs from market to market opening possibilities for cross-market and cross-product arbitrage.
+The set of products differs from market to market opening possibilities for cross-market and cross-product arbitrage.
+A product is usually a pair of traded crypto and/or fiat currencies.
+Some markets and exchange services offer trading various derivatives (like future contracts and options) and also have [dark pools](https://en.wikipedia.org/wiki/Dark_pool), [OTC](https://en.wikipedia.org/wiki/Over-the-counter_(finance)) (over-the-counter deals), merchant APIs and much more.

 ## Product Structure

 Each product is an associative array with the following keys:
 - `product['id']`.
 The string or numeric ID of the product or trade instrument within the market.
-Product ids are used to identify products and trading pairs with different markets.
+Product ids are used inside markets internally to identify products and trading pairs during the request/response process.
 - `product['symbol']`.
 An uppercase string code representation of a particular trading pair or instrument.
-This is usually written as `BaseCurrency/QuoteCurrency` with a slash as in `BTC/USD`, `LTC/CNY` or `ETH/EUR`, etc. Product symbols are used to identify products within the ccxt library.
+This is usually written as `BaseCurrency/QuoteCurrency` with a slash as in `BTC/USD`, `LTC/CNY` or `ETH/EUR`, etc. Product symbols are used to reference products within the ccxt library.
 - `product['base']`.
 An uppercase string code of base fiat or crypto currency.
 - `product['quote']`.
 An uppercase string code of quoted fiat or crypto currency.
 - `product['info']`.
 An associative array of non-common market properties, including fees, rates, limits and other general product information.
 The internal info array is different for each particular market product, its contents depend on the exchange market.